reillyse/55fleets/README.md

   - rake db:create
   - rake db:migrate

-# Get your AWS creds
+# Set up 55fleets in production

-Amazon RDS postgres database works wonders.
-You can create a Redis DB too on AWS (although there are plenty of free options, which are sufficient for getting started).
+You'll need production databases to connect 55fleets to.
+We recommend Amazon RDS Postgres or Redis on AWS (there are plenty of free options, which are sufficient for getting started).

 You'll need either a Bitbucket API key or a Github API key in order to deploy your code.
-This is so that you can log in and access your repos and set up web hooks and deploy keys to download the code.
+This is so that you can log in and access your repos and set up webhooks and deploy keys to download the code.

-# Create secrets

 When deploying locally you should use a secrets file.

-vi secrets.env

 ```
+cat secrets.env
 export GSG_KEY_SECRET=gsg_secret_key
 export BITBUCKET_APP_TOKEN=
 export BITBUCKET_APP_SECRET=